JamesLiu12/FPS-Simulator/README.md

 3. Run `make clean` to delete all the object files and binary files generated.
 4. Run `make tar` to pack the whole project (excluding the object and binary files) into an archive file.
 * **_Important_**: Make sure the terminal size is at least *200 * 75*
-* **_Important_**: Due to the unstable performance of CS server, the game sometimes lags when the cs server is under high load.
-We recommend you to run the code on your own linux to have better experience.
+* **_For those playing on HKU CS server_**: Due to the unstable performance and the latency issue, the game sometimes lags when the CS server is under high load.
+We recommend you to play the game on your own PC or VM for a better experience.
 ### For Windows user:
 [//]: # (TODO)